One-Year Grantmaking Guidelines

 Our Grantmaking Goals

-The Mary Duke Biddle Foundation is a family foundation with a goal to help people in the Triangle region live better lives and realize their potential through the Arts, Arts Education, and Student Academic Success.
-The foundation's grantmaking goal is to help nonprofits working in these areas to build their organizational capacity and effectiveness in ways that lead to long-term sustainability.
-Please refer to Our Grantmaking Approach for more information about MDBF's grantmaking goals.
+In 2024, The Mary Duke Biddle Foundation implemented a new grant approach intended to help nonprofits working in the Arts, Arts Education, and Student Academic Success build their organizational capacity and effectiveness in ways that lead to long-term sustainability.

 The Arts